Henry Knox: Early life and marriage

 Henry Knox's parents, William and Mary (née Campbell), were Ulster Scots immigrants who emigrated from Derry to Boston in 1729.
 His father was a shipbuilder who, due to financial reverses, left the family for Sint Eustatius in the West Indies where he died in 1762 of unknown causes.

 Henry was admitted to the Boston Latin School, where he studied Greek, Latin, arithmetic, and European history.
 Since he was the oldest son still at home when his father died, he left school at the age of 9 and became a clerk in a bookstore to support his mother.
-The shop's owner, Nicholas Bowes, became a surrogate father figure for the boy, allowing him to browse the shelves of the store and take home any volume that he wanted to read.
+The shop's owner, Nicholas Bowes, became a surrogate father figure for the boy, allowing him to browse the store's shelves and take home any volume that he wanted to read.
 The inquisitive future war hero, when he was not running errands, taught himself French, learned some philosophy and advanced mathematics, and devoured tales of ancient warriors and famous battles.
 He immersed himself in literature from a tender age.
 However, Knox was also involved in Boston's street gangs, becoming one of the toughest fighters in his neighborhood.
-Impressed by a military demonstration, at 18 he joined a local artillery company called The Train.
+Impressed by a military demonstration, at 18, he joined a local artillery company called The Train.

 On March 5, 1770, Knox was a witness to the Boston Massacre.
 According to his affidavit, he attempted to defuse the situation, trying to convince the British soldiers to return to their quarters.
 He also testified at the trials of the soldiers, in which all but two were acquitted.
 In 1771 he opened his own bookshop, the London Book Store, in Boston "opposite William's Court in Cornhill."
 The store was, in the words of a contemporary, a "great resort for the British officers and Tory ladies, who were the ton at that period."
 Boasting an impressive selection of excellent English products and managed by a friendly proprietor, it quickly became a popular destination for the aristocrats of Boston.
 As a bookseller, Knox built strong business ties with British suppliers (like Thomas Longman) and developed relationships with his customers, but he retained his childhood aspirations.
 Largely self-educated, he stocked books on military science, and also questioned soldiers who frequented his shop in military matters.
 The genial giant initially enjoyed reasonable pecuniary success, but his profits slumped after the Boston Port Bill and subsequent citywide boycott of British goods.
 In 1772 he cofounded the Boston Grenadier Corps as an offshoot of The Train, and served as its second in command.
 Shortly before his 23rd birthday Knox accidentally discharged a gun, shooting two fingers off his left hand.
 He managed to bind the wound up and reach a doctor, who sewed the wound up.